What's in the Archives

 The Archives possesses a considerable number of maps of Victoria and environs dating from 1848 to the present, as well plans and plumbing connection applications for demolished buildings in the City.
 Learn more about maps and plans.

 The clipping files contain newspaper articles and other related materials about a wide variety of topics pertaining to Victoria over the years.
-View a list of news clipping files [PDF - 1.3 MB] in the Archives.
+Search the clipping files collection via the Archives' Online Search.

 The Archives has a photographic collection of thousands of images from both private and public sources.
 Learn more about photographs in the Archives and view information about image reproduction and use.
 The Archives regularly displays photos from its collection in the hallway of City Hall.
 View online versions of past and present displays.